lesaux/opsviz/readme.md

 You will need to assign the proper S3 policy to your opsworks instance role.

-This works with the following attributes:
+This works with the following attributes in a custom json:
 ```
 normal[:remote_config_files][:logstash] = [
   [ "region_name", "bucket_name", "full_path_to_the_destination_file", "full_path_to_the_source_configuration_file" ],